-With many years in the entertainment industry, Nathan Fowkes is a veteran artist with screen credits on 11 feature films including The Prince of Egypt, Spirit, several projects within the Shrek Universe, How to Train Your Dragon, The Legend of Puss in Boots, Rio 2 and recently Ferdinand.
+With many years in the entertainment industry, Nathan Fowkes is a veteran artist with screen credits on 11 feature films including The Prince of Egypt, Spirit, several projects within the Shrek Universe, How to Train Your Dragon, The Legend of Puss in Boots, Rio 2, Ferdinand and recently Wonder Park.

 Get in touch with Nathan